grouvie/lemmy_help/README.md

 <p>You can then deploy postgres and pgAdmin using:</p>

 <code>kubectl apply -f ./postgres</code>
-<p>When postgres and pgAdmin are running, you can use pgAdmin to create a database, user, and password for lemmy.
+<p>When postgres and pgAdmin are running, you can use pgAdmin to create a database, user, and password for Lemmy.
 Login to pgAdmin and add your postgres instance in the UI.</p>
 <p>The postgres connection string to add your instance in pgAdmin should be similar to this one:</p>
 <code>postgres-service-p.postgres.svc.cluster.local</code>
 <h2>Pict-Rs Setup:</h2>